clearcmos/macos/README.md

 - `brew.sh` - Functions for Homebrew package management
 - `git.sh` - Git automation and AI-assisted commit message generation
 - `navigation.sh` - Improved directory navigation with fuzzy search
+- `fzf.sh` - Fuzzy finding functions for files and directories
+  - `c` - Select and cat a file using fzf
+  - `g` - Select and navigate to a file's directory using fzf
+  - `n` - Select and edit a file with nano using fzf
+- `ollama.sh` - Functions for Ollama LLM server management
+  - `oserve` - Start, stop and manage the Ollama server

 The `aliases` file contains helpful shortcuts like:
 ```bash